slavaheroes/brain-captioning-with-gpt2/README.md

 Every subject has own different brain module.
 Below are examples of how to train brain networks:

-> Note: Training without `--use_mask` showed better performance that training with it.
+> Note: Training without `--use_mask` showed better performance than training with it.

 - #### CNNs